 It’s all the rage.
 And it works!
-Intermittent fasting has taken the nutrition world by storm.
+Intermittent fasting and the concept of fasting mimicking diet have taken the nutrition world by storm.
 The idea is simple.
-If you restrict the number of hours that your body must deal with the tasks of digestion, then it will have more time to repair, replenish and heal many other parts of you body and brain.
+If you restrict the number of hours that your body must deal with the tasks of digestion, then it will have more time to repair, replenish and heal many other parts of your body and brain.
 And by keeping insulin levels low for long spans of time it allows your body to access and use your stored body fat.
 And when that happens you can literally begin to shed extra pounds.

 But it’s not easy.
 Most of us grew up with the idea that three meals per day was normal and healthy.
 Remember your grandmother told you that ‘Breakfast is the most important meal of the day!”
 Well Grandma was trying her best but maybe she was wrong.

 All those calories, carbs, and sugars are simply spiking your insulin levels and making weight loss much more difficult.
 Eliminating breakfast, it turns out, could be a critical key to weight loss.

 So if you’re reading this article, you are probably looking for ways to make the intermittent fasting journey a bit more reasonable.
 And, as luck would have it, there are many others who have been looking for the same thing and developing ways to enjoy the benefits of intermittent fasting while avoiding or lessening the challenges.

 This brings us to the concept of the FASTING MIMICKING DIET.

 The Fasting Mimicking Diet – What is it & How Does it Work?

 Fasting mimicking diet is a low-calorie, low-protein, low-carbohydrate, high-fat, diet plan that tricks your body into thinking it is fasting so that it may enter a cellular protection and regeneration mode while still receiving all of the essential nutrients that it needs to thrive.